kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/evidence/governed-evolution/README.md

 The larger ALLIS commitment is:

 > **Evidence may justify a claim.
 Capability may enable an action.
 Neither becomes authority unless the governed system explicitly establishes that authority.**

+> **Intelligence, evidence, authorization, execution, correspondence, and publication remain distinct states.
+Evidence earned in one state does not silently promote another.**